 (d) A private or government entity administering, in whole or in part, a family services program benefit on behalf of ODJFS, a CDJFS, a PCSA, or as otherwise designated under law.

-(2) "Agency" shall refer to either the local agency or ODJFS).
+(2) "Agency" shall refer to either the local agency, ODJFS, or Ohio department of medicaid.

 (3) "Social services" shall refer to any or all of the following:

-(a) Learning earning and parenting (LEAP), supportive services, and support services provided to participants in a work activity under the Ohio works first (OWF) program or the food stamp employment and training program.
+(a) Learning earning and parenting (LEAP), supportive services, and support services provided to participants in a work activity under the Ohio works first (OWF) program or the food assistance employment and training program.

 (b) Publicly funded child care services provided pursuant to Chapter 5101:2-16 of the Administrative Code.